seregazhuk/seregazhuk.github.io_old/_drafts/2017-11-13-memcached-reactphp-p4.md

 }
 {% endhighlight %}

-In our test we have mocked instances of `$this->parser` and `$this->stream`.
-So, we start our test with setting up expectations for these mocks:
+In our test we have mocked instance of `$this->stream`.
+So, we start our test with setting up expectations for this mock:

 {% highlight php %}
 <?php